 - A reduction of 42 percent in total cholesterol after 2 months

 - A reduction of 42 percent in LDL after 1 month

 - A reduction of 56 percent in LDL after 2 months

 This study suggests that soy lecithin may be used as a dietary supplement for the treatment of hypercholesterolemia.

 Soy lecithin contains phosphatidylcholine, which is one of the primary forms of choline, a macronutrient that plays an important role in liver function, muscle movement, metabolism, nerve function and proper brain development.

-According to researchers at the University of Wales Swansea, phosphatidylcholine supplementation has been found to support healthy cholesterol levels, liver function and brain function.
+Researchers at the University of Wales Swansea revealed that phosphatidylcholine supplementation has been found to support healthy cholesterol levels, liver function and brain function.
 Many of the potential benefits of soy lecithin powder or supplements come from the choline content.
-(8)

 3. May Boost Immunity